dicarlo2/ScalaEquals/README.md

  - `ScalaEqualsExtend` contains various additional flavors of the `equals`/`hashCode` macros that if used incorrectly will not produce implementations that obey the contract.
 Use at your own risk.

+ - Use "-Xmacro-settings:scala-equals-no-warn" to silence warnings from macros.

 ## Example Macro Expansion